zigobuko/SMST_old/README.md

 ```

 The latest version of the application will be downloaded to your Downloads folder.
 You can run the application directly from the Downloads folder or move it to your preferred location (e.g. desktop).
 <br/><br/>
+__Note__: The application is compatible only with machines with Apple silicon processors.

+<br/><br/>